Efficient numeracy in language models through single-token number embeddings

 We sample all numbers from the interval $[10^{-14}, 10^{15})\cup \{0\}$ and ensure that the result is in the same interval.
 For each task, we sample the operands $n\sim\mathcal U(10^x,10^{x+1})$, where $x\sim\mathcal U(-14,15)$.
 We ensure that all numbers can be represented without loss of information by a \texttt{float64} tensor and round all answers to at most 15 significant digits.
 Further, we ensure that the operation of both numbers does not result in vanishing information.
 For instance, computing the mean of the list $[10^{14},10^{-5},-10^{14}]$ in python would be evaluated as $0$ because the intermediate result $10^{14}+10^{-5}$ cannot be represented given the limited precision of 15-17 digits.

 When used by humans, numbers often occur a reduced number of decimal digits, while full precision is used in scientific and engineering environments.
-To reflect both worlds, we uniformly sample the number of significant digits of the values from a uniform distribution.
+To reflect both use cases, we uniformly sample the number of significant digits of the values from a uniform distribution.

 For each task, we sample 30M train samples, 10k validation and 10k test samples.
 In the following, we outline task specific generation parameters.

 \textbf{MinMax / Interval / Sorting} We draw the list length $l\in\{2,3,4,5\}$ and the magnitude of the mean of all operands from $x\sim\mathcal U(-14,15)$.
 We then sample operands for each spread $s\in[\min (13,x-13), \min(x+2,13)]$.
 This increases the number of samples where the numbers share a common prefix and only differ in few digits, thus increasing difficulty.
 We then draw $m\sim\mathcal U(10^x,10^{x+1})$ and generate a list of numbers $[n_1,\dots,n_l],\ n_i\in[m-s,m+s]$ such that $\frac{1}{l}\sum^l_{i=0}n_i=m$.
 We ensure that each list element only has a maximum of $p\sim\mathcal U(1,17)$ significant digits.
 Because of the limited precision, we cannot guarantee that the mean will be $m$.
 We therefore draw 1000 lists and take the one that has the closest mean.
 We ensure that $\sigma\neq0$, as well as $m\neq0$ if $l\in\{2,4\}$ to avoid trivial samples.